Big Brother VIP – Fans' Club

 Big Brother VIP – Fans' Club (often shortened to Fans' Club) is a companion spin-off of the Albanian reality series Big Brother VIP.
 It serves as the celebrity edition of Big Brother – Fans' Club.
 The show premiered on 17 October 2021 on Top Channel.
 Big Brother VIP – Fans' Club was announced in September 2021 and has received its own title card and promotional videos.
 Throughout its first season a total of 19 episodes aired and concluded on 15 February 2022.
 The series was renewed for a second season and began airing on 8 January 2023.

 The first season was hosted by Dojna Mema.
 Mema did not return for the second season, and Megi Pojani took over as presenter.
 The presenter for the third season was Enxhi Nasufi, replacing Pojani.
 The show was renewed for a fourth season and the presenter was Heidi Baci.
+There was also a fifth season, with Kiara Tito as the presenter.
 Iva Tiço was on the first season, as the Opinionist.
 Ardit Cuni was the Opinionist for the second season of the show, replacing Tiço.
 On the third season, the two opinionist were Ronaldo Sharka and Ina Kollçaku, replacing Cuni.
 Sharka returned as the opinionist, with Shqipe Hysenaj as the new opinionist, replacing Kollçaku.
+On the fifth season the two opinionists were Arjan Konomi and Françeska Murati.

 In the first season, the show was broadcast every Sunday at 12:15 pm and since the second season, is broadcasting every Sunday at 12:45 pm.
 The series follows the same format as Big Brother – Fans' Club, which features debates and conversations about the latest goings inside and outside the house with a studio audience and celebrity panel, and with the first eliminated housemate who are usually invited to the studio after leaving.